StackVista/stackstate-docs/use/concepts/relations.md

 ![Indirect relation details](/.gitbook/assets/v51_indirect_relation_details.png)

 The **Indirect relation details** tab is shown in the StackState UI right panel when an indirect relation is selected in the topology visualizer.
 The full path, including all components that connect the source and the target component, is shown.
-From here you can click on a component or relation between components to jump to the associated **Component details** tab or **Direct relation details** tab where you will find detailed information about the selected component or relation.
+From here, you can click on a component or relation between components to jump to the associated **Component details** tab or **Direct relation details** tab where you will find detailed information about the selected component or relation.

 ### Grouped relations